 By applying standards, organizations can help ensure their products and services are consistent, compatible, interchangeable, safe and effective.
 Standards can be voluntary or mandated.

-Two of U of T's major standard databases are:
+Some of U of T's major standard databases are:

 Find more information about standards, other standard collections at U of T, and codes in the guide below.

 University of Toronto Libraries